ramsaicharan/dipiri-landing/README.md

 # Dipiri Landing

 Standalone shutdown landing page for Dipiri.
+As the project is shutdown for now

 ## Files